how to change the tesla backup sound

 One of the coolest aspects of owning a Tesla is being able to creep in and out of your neighborhood in almost complete silence.
 Teslas are much quieter than regular cars, but this can pose a danger to distracted pedestrians unaware of a car being nearby.

 Tesla allows owners to change the sound emitted by this system.
-How do you change the Tesla backup sound?
+But, how exactly does one go about changing the Tesla backup sound?

 Can You Change the Tesla Backup Sound?

-Yes, you can change the Tesla backup sound used by the pedestrian warning system.
-Tesla released a special holiday software update that allows you to alter several different sounds, including the one Teslas emit while reversing.
+Yes, you can change the Tesla backup sound used by the pedestrian warning system!
+Tesla rolled out a special holiday software update that lets you customize a variety of sounds, including the noise your Tesla makes while backing up.

 How to Change the Reverse Sound on a Tesla

-• Format The USB To ExFAT Format On A MAC – This is the most difficult part of the process if you’ve never formatted a drive before, but we will try and keep it as simple as possible.
-Go to Disk utility > select USB drive > Click ‘Erase’ > Name: Boombox > Format: ExFAT > Click ‘Erase’
+• MAC Users: Convert the USB to ExFAT Format – Have no fear if you’ve never formatted a drive before.
+Simply follow these steps to change your drive’s format.
+First, navigate to Disk Utility > select your USB drive > Click ‘Erase’ > Name it as Boombox > Select Format: ExFAT > Click ‘Erase’

-• Format The USB To ExFAT Format On PC – This process is rather easy if you are used to a Windows PC, but we will also outline the process here.
-Go to Open Start Menu > Type “Disk management” > Click on “Create and format hard disk partitions” > Select The USB Drive > Right Click ‘Format’ > Name: Boombox > File System: exFAT > Click ‘OK’
+• Windows Users: Change the USB to ExFAT Format – The process might seem daunting, but it’s relatively straightforward.
+To do this, go to Start Menu > Type “Disk management” > Click on “Create and format hard disk partitions” > Select your USB Drive > Right-click ‘Format’ > Name it as Boombox > Choose File System: exFAT > Click ‘OK’

-• Copy Custom MP3 Sounds to the USB drive – After successfully formatting the USB drive to ExFAT format, you can now copy custom MP3 files you want to play whenever you drive your Tesla.
-Make sure to delete all spaces for MP3 file names.
+• Load your Favourite MP3 Sounds onto the USB drive – Having formatted the USB drive to the ExFAT format, you can now choose and upload the custom MP3 files you wish to play during your Tesla drives.
+Please note that there shouldn’t be any spaces in these MP3 file names.

-• Go To The ToyBox Menu – Gain access to the Tesla Boombox menu and select all of your new MP3 sounds from the associated drop-down menu.
-(All of these will be named USBxyz…).
+• Navigate to the ToyBox Menu – Once inside your Tesla, access the Boombox menu and select your freshly uploaded MP3 sounds.
+(Note: All of these will appear as USBxyz…).

 If you are still unsure about the process, here is a video guide for Mac OS or Windows users.